Skip to content

 Map with configuration

-To map a custom Field Type with configuration use a compiler pass to modify a container parameter, ibexa.graphql.schema.content.mapping.field_definition_type.
+To map a custom field type with configuration use a compiler pass to modify a container parameter, ibexa.graphql.schema.content.mapping.field_definition_type.

 Compiler pass example that should be placed in src/DependencyInjection/Compiler: